-Please notice that the Tizen player app will work only on Samsung smart TVs which have Tizen operating system version 4 or above and SSSP 4 or above (actually, 2018 and onward).
+Please notice that the Tizen player app will work only on Samsung smart TVs which have Tizen operating system version 4 or 6, and SSSP 4 or 6 (Tizen 5 is not supported).

 This user manual will guide you how to install the NoviSign digital signage player app for Samsung Tizen OS, what are its limitations and a quick reference for the app’s settings.